cs-util-com/Snap2Map/docs/feat-instant-usage.md

     *   Automatically trigger `calibrateMap()` and enable "Live" mode.
 *   **Fallback Indicator**:
     *   When `state.pairs.length === 1`, show a status badge: "1-Point Calibration (North-up)".
-    *   If no manual scale is set, add: "(Default Scale)".
-*   **Live Button**: Enable when `state.pairs.length >= 1`.
+*   **Live Button**: Enable when `state.pairs.length >= 1` AND a manual scale is set.
 *   **Settings**: Add a "Default Rotation" (default: 0°).

 ## 4. Edge Cases & Considerations
 *   **Unstable 2-Point Fit**: If two GPS points are extremely close together, the rotation becomes numerically unstable.
 In this case, the system should either warn the user or offer to stick to the "North-up" assumption.
-*   **Default Scale Choice**: 1.0 m/px is a safe neutral default, but 0.05 m/px (20 px/m) is better for architectural floorplans.
-We could auto-detect "Floorplan mode" if the user uses the "Set Scale" tool before adding GPS points.
+*   **Missing Scale**: If the user provides 1 GPS point but hasn't set a scale yet, the "Live" mode remains disabled until the scale is defined (either because the user later decided to set the reference scale or because he decided to set a second gps reference point).